-- o Use headings within each section to organize your writing. - o When citing literature, aim to discuss ideas with citation of sources rather than discussion of sources: - o Less of: "Jensen (2005) discusses ways to improve learning in the classroom," - o More of: "One way to improve learning in the classroom is to involve the student in setting their own goals (Pappano, 2013). - o Submit your complete drafts to your Critical Friend Group (CFG) and to your instructor on time.
+- \circ Use headings and subheadings within each section to organize your writing. - When citing literature, aim to discuss ideas with citation of sources rather than discussion of sources: - Less of: Jensen (2005) discusses ways to improve learning in the classroom. - More of: One way to improve learning in the classroom is to involve the student in setting their own goals (Pappano, 2013). - Submit your complete drafts to your Critical Friend Group (CFG) and to your instructor on time.
 There are 6/40 points allotted for timely submission of your complete drafts.

-Case Study Timeline (August 28 - December 11)
+Case Study Timeline

+(August 31 - December 20)

 Weeks Tasks to be Accomplished 1-5 Choose your case study student.
 Get to know him/her and begin collecting relevant data.
 6-11 Write a (draft) of Part One (your setting and your student).
 Get critical friend (CF) feedback on Part One.
 Integrate CF feedback.
 During this time you should also be collecting data (evidence) related to learning factors for Part Two.
-12-14 Collect data (evidence) of learning factors and begin Part Two (analysis of learning factors).
+12-14 Continue collecting data (evidence) of learning factors and begin Part Two (analysis of learning factors).
 Get critical friend (CF) feedback on Part Two.
 Integrate CF feedback.
-Submit a draft of Parts One and Two to BB November 20 for instructor feedback.
-14-16 Continue analysis and data collection; Revise Parts One and Two.
-14-15 Write Part Three (reflective discussion); Get CF feedback during week of December 4.
-Present case study findings on December 4.
+Submit draft of Parts One and Two to BB November 30 for instructor feedback.
+14-15 Continue analysis and data collection; Revise Parts One and Two.
+14-16 Write Part Three (reflective discussion); Get CF feedback during week 15 Present case study findings on December 10.
 Complete final version of case study to submit.
-16 Submit FINAL version of case study to TaskStream on December 11 th .
+16 Submit FINAL version of case study to Blackboard on December 20 th .